-The CCVI combines built, social, and ecological factors to identify areas that are vulnerable to flooding, wind, and heat related impacts of climate change.
-This mapping tool can be used to view vulnerability at both a regional scale and at specific sites to see how factors are contributing.
-To learn more about the design and use of this tool, watch a recent March 23 webinar.
-This mapping tool will eventually be embedded into a Story Map to guide users through the content and results...check back on this web page to see updates!
+The CCVI combines built, social, and ecological factors to identify areas that are vulnerable to flooding and heat related impacts of climate change.
+These mapping tools can be used to view vulnerability at both a regional scale and at specific sites to see how factors are contributing.

 Additional Climate Vulnerability Information: